-2.1.1 - The Only Path Your Prototype Needs
+2.1.1 - The Only Path Your Prototype Actually Needs to Walk

 Define the prototype path: say what the prototype is meant to teach, which path will test it and what signal counts as proof.